owncloud-archive/documentation/admin_manual/configuration_ldap/ldap_proxy_cache_server_setup.rst

 "Internal Username Attribute"

 Here we need to set "cn" for the users being shown with their unique name.
-If you leve that field empty, each user will get a unique uid as a string of numbers and letters.
+If you leave that field empty, each user will get a unique uid as a string of numbers and letters.

 Clear the Username and Groupname Mapping and test your configuration by clicking on the buttons below.

-Go to admin, Users and check if all your users are listed properly and shown in the right groups.
+Navigate to Admin -> Users and check if all your users are listed properly, and shown in the right groups.

-Go to the homepage of your owncloud server and try to share something with one of your users
+Go to the homepage of your ownCloud server and try to share something with one of your users

-If everything is set up correctly, you now have a LDAP proxy server to your active directory that will
+If everything is set up correctly, you now have an LDAP proxy server to your active directory that will

 reduce the network traffic by caching the searches your perform.